 On October 11, 2023, the Company entered into a securities purchase agreement (the "Purchase Agreement") with certain institutional investors, pursuant to which the Company agreed to issue and sell to such investor, in a registered direct offering (the "Offering"), an aggregate of 2,000 shares of the Company's Series A convertible preferred stock, par value \$0.0001 per share and stated value of \$1,000 per share (the "Series A Preferred Stock") at an offering price of \$1,000 per share.
 Each share of Series A Preferred Stock is convertible into shares of the Company's Class A Common Stock at an initial conversion price of \$10.152 per share (the "Conversion Price").
 The Conversion Price is subject to customary adjustments for stock dividends, stock splits, reclassifications and the like, and subject to price-based adjustment, on a "full ratchet" basis, in the event of any issuances of Common Stock, or securities convertible, exercisable or exchangeable for Common Stock, at a price below the then-applicable Conversion Price (subject to certain exceptions).
-The Series A Preferred Stock (and the shares of the Company's Class A Common Stock, ") underlying the Series A Preferred Stock) were offered by the Company pursuant to its shelf registration statement on Form S-3 (File No. 333-273430), which was originally filed with the Securities and Exchange Commission (the "SEC") on July 26, 2023 and declared effective by the SEC on August 14, 2023.
-Concurrently with he sale of the Series A Preferred Stock purchased by the investor, such investor received from the Company an unregistered warrant (the "Warrant") to purchase one share of Class A Common Stock (the "Warrant") to purchase one share of Class A Common Stock (the "Warrant Shares").
-Each Warrant will be exercisable for one share of the Company's Class A Common Stock at an exercise price of \$10.152 per share, will be exercisable immediately upon issuance, and will have a term of five years from the date of issuance.
-The exercise price is subject to customary adjustment
+The Series A Preferred Stock (and the shares of the Company's Class A common stock (the "Class A Common Stock")) underlying the Series A Preferred Stock) were offered by the Company pursuant to its shelf registration statement on Form S-3 (File No. 333-273430), which was originally filed with the Securities and Exchange Commission (the "SEC") on July 26, 2023 and declared effective by the SEC on August 14, 2023.
+Concurrently with the sale of the Series A Preferred Stock, pursuant to the Purchase Agreement in a concurrent private placement, for each share of Class A Common Stock issuable upon conversion of the Series A Preferred Stock purchased by the investor, such investor received from the Company's Class A Common Stock at an exercise price of \$10.152 per share, will be exercisable immediately upon issuance, and will have a term of five years from the date of issuance.
+The exercise price is subject to customary adjustments for stock dividends, stock splits, rec

-During the six months ended June 30, 2024, 372 shares of Series A convertible preferred stock and a related dividend of \$27,374 were converted into 106,748 shares of Class A common stock.
+During the nine months ended September 30, 2024, 372 shares of Series A convertible preferred stock and a related dividend of \$27,374 were converted into 106,748 shares of Class A common stock.

-The Company had 0 and 372 shares of Series A Convertible preferred stock issued and outstanding as of June 30, 2024 and December 31, 2023, respectively.
+The Company had 0 and 372 shares of Series A Convertible preferred stock issued and outstanding as of September 30, 2024 and December 31, 2023, respectively.